yetanotherion/jmoab_migration/12_what_is_missing.md

    - scala migration should be far easier (in the build scripts)
    - distributed cache should be for everyone (in read mode)

+--

+- After the migration, improvements to be done to factorize DSL code

 ---